tabarra/txAdmin/dev_notes.md

 stuff:
 - [ ] Unrecognized event: playerJoining -- we are using playerjoining but should probably change that
+- [ ] make the commands (kick, warn, etc) return success or danger, then edit DialogActionView.tsx
+    - can be done by adding a randid to the command, then making the cmdBuffer match for `<id><OK|NOK>`

 - [ ] break `playerController` actions stuff to another file
 - [ ] do the sv_listingIPOverride thing